franzbu/WinHammer.spoon/README.md

 <img src="https://github.com/franzbu/WinHammer.spoon/blob/main/doc/resizing.png" width="200">

-At the very center of the window there is an erea (M) where you can also move the window by pressing the right mouse button.
+At the center of the window there is an erea (M) where you can also move the window by pressing the right mouse button.

 ### Automatic Positioning and Resizing